chrisbecke/minio-examples/README.md

 Some sample configurations of minio on docker demonstrating various features.

+## /azure-blob

+Demonstrates a compose file that deploys a minio gateway to ACI in front of azure blob storage.

 ## /console

 This folder has a docker compose that demonstrates how to setup minio console, with prometheus.